EleutherAI/openwebtext2/README.md

 Our primary goals for the corpus are:

-1. More data.
+1. More data!
 Coverage of the original OpenWebTextCorpus ended at December 2017.
 2. Include all languages, providing metadata for easy filtering
 3. Provide several versions of the generated corpus for differing user requirements.
 Both versions will be broken up by month and frozen, with future months available once PushShift submission dumps become available.
     * Raw version containing all scraped pages with associated Reddit submission metadata